japila-books/spark-sql-internals/docs/spark-sql-Analyzer-CheckAnalysis.md

 checkAnalysis(plan: LogicalPlan): Unit
 ----

-`checkAnalysis` recursively checks the correctness of the analysis of the input link:spark-sql-LogicalPlan.adoc[logical plan] and link:spark-sql-LogicalPlan.adoc#setAnalyzed[marks it as analyzed].
+`checkAnalysis` recursively checks the correctness of the analysis of the input spark-sql-LogicalPlan.md[logical plan] and spark-sql-LogicalPlan.md#setAnalyzed[marks it as analyzed].

 NOTE: `checkAnalysis` fails analysis when finds <<UnresolvedRelation, UnresolvedRelation>> in the input `LogicalPlan`...FIXME What else?

 Internally, `checkAnalysis` processes nodes in the input `plan` (starting from the leafs, i.e. nodes down the operator tree).

-`checkAnalysis` skips link:spark-sql-LogicalPlan.adoc#analyzed[logical plans that have already undergo analysis].
+`checkAnalysis` skips spark-sql-LogicalPlan.md#analyzed[logical plans that have already undergo analysis].

 [[checkAnalysis-validations]]
 .checkAnalysis's Validation Rules (in the order of execution)